sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     sqlplus / as sysdba
     ```

+    >**Note**: If you get the error `ORA-12560: TNS:protocol adapter error` you may have forgotten to close your command prompt after adding the new environment variables.
+Close your open command prompt and enter the command in a new one.

 13. The first feature we will enable is support for Archive Redo Logs.
 To do this, first shut down the instance.

     ```sql